I had to do a post on South Australian Oysters for no other reason than one given by a young international student studying in Adelaide.

 Think about it.
 A nice dinner evening in one of the many fine restaurants of Adelaide with South Australian oysters as starters, tuna steak as the mains accompanied by a Riesling from the Barossa.
 All three menu items from the same state and all export quality.
 How lucky are we in South Australia.

-As I was writing this, I told myself that I would going forward order these 3 as a set for interstate and international guests that I had to entertain.
+As I was writing this, I told myself that I would going be ordering these 3 as a set for interstate and international guests that I had to entertain.
 What a way to impress upon them what we have and what we can offer.

 Another interesting trivia is that all three are not native to South Australia.